30 Yummy Fruit-Inspired Baby Names For Girls And Boys

 1. Apple

-Apple is the first fruit that comes to mind when we talk about fruits, or indeed, fruit names.
-27 babies were named Apple in the year 2013, in Texas and California.
-And the Big Apple produced five baby Apples in the year 2010.
-But a surprising fact is that Washington, the largest apple producing state in the US, doesn’t have even a single child named Apple.
+Apple is the first fruit that comes to mind when discussing fruits or fruit names.
+In 2013, 27 babies were named Apple in Texas and California.
+However, a surprising fact is that Washington, the largest apple-producing state in the US, doesn’t have a single child named Apple.

 protip_icon Did you know?